world-federation-of-advertisers/planning-evaluation-framework/README.md

   --cores=0
 ```

-Setting `cores=0` enables multithreading.
-Even so, the above design takes very long to run, so you
+Setting `cores=0` enables multithreading on all available cores.
+Even
+so, the above design takes very long to run, so you may want to reduce
-may want to reduce both the number of Datasets and the number of Experiments by (temporarily)
+both the number of Datasets and the number of Experiments by
-modifying the respective configuration files.
-To see verbose output as the evaluation proceeds,
+(temporarily) modifying the respective configuration files.
+To see
-try adding the parameter `--v==3`.
-Once the evaluation is complete, the results will be recorded
+verbose output as the evaluation proceeds, try adding the parameter
+`--v==3`.
+Once the evaluation is complete, the results will be
-in a CSV file named `$DIR/results`.
-You can then load this into colab and explore the results that
+recorded in a CSV file named `$DIR/results`.
+You can then load this
-were obtained.
-For some example colabs, see the `analysis` directory.
+into colab and explore the results that were obtained.
+For some
+example colabs, see the `analysis` directory.

 ### Directory Structure